kadisonm/KadisonM/README.md

 ### Hello!

-🇦🇺 I'm Kadison McLellan, an Australian high school student who aspires to be a software developer.
+🇦🇺 I'm Kadison McLellan, an Australian university student who aspires to be a software developer.

 🚀 My biggest goal is to better my everyday life and productivity.
 I like to make systems and simplify my life because if I can make something as easy as possible for myself, I'm more likely to do it.
 I mean we optimise code all the time, so why not optimise our life right?